Bridget Jackson: Golf career

 Jackson was not chosen for the 1960 Curtis Cup team, which was announced in early April, being selected as first reserve as she had been in 1956 and 1958.
 Later in 1960, with Michael Burgess, she won the Worplesdon Mixed Foursomes beating Veronica and John Beharrell in the final.
 In early 1962, with Jean Anderson, she won the Kayser Bondor Foursomes.
 In 1963 she won the Astor Prince's Trophy by three strokes from Angela Bonallack.

 In 1964 Jackson reached the semi-finals of the English Women's Amateur Championship at Royal Lytham, losing by one hole to Mary Everard.
-She was selected for Curtis Cup team at Royal Porthcawl, the first to have 18-hole matches.
+She was selected for Curtis Cup team at Royal Porthcawl, the first to have two sets of 18-hole matches.
 She played with Susan Armitage in both sets of the foursomes matches, losing both matches.
 In the singles she beat Carol Sorenson but lost to Peggy Conley.
 The contest was much closer than that in 1962 with the teams level at the start of the final round of singles matches.
 Two weeks later Jackson reached the final of the Ladies' British Open Amateur Championship at Prince's, losing to Carol Sorenson at the 37th hole.
 Jackson had missed a 5-foot putt at the previous hole that would have won the match.
 She played for England in the 1964 Espirito Santo Trophy, when the four home nations competed separately.

 In 1965 she again reached the semi-finals of the English Women's Amateur Championship, played at Whittington Barracks, losing 2&1 to Gillian Cheetham.
 Later in the year she was runner-up in the Astor Prince's Trophy, 8 strokes behind Marley Spearman.
 Playing with Vivien Saunders, Jackson won the 1967 Avia Foursomes, She reached the semi-finals of the English championship at Alwoodley, but lost at that stage for the third time in four years, this time to Margaret Pickard.
 Later in 1967 she played for Great Britain in the Commonwealth Trophy in Canada and made her final appearance for Great Britain & Ireland in the Vagliano Trophy.
 The team stayed in Canada after the Commonwealth Trophy to compete in the Canadian Women's Amateur, which Jackson won, beating Marilyn Palmer in the final at the 37th hole.